Shezmoin/Quotes/README.md

 ## Deployment & Local Development

 ### Deployment
-This project was developed using Visual Studio Code IDE, committed to git and pushed to GitHub using the inbuilt functions of VSCode
+This project was developed using Visual Studio Code IDE, committed to git and pushed to GitHub using the inbuilt functions of VSCode.

 The deployment of this page is done using GitHub Pages, which can be located within the GitHub Repository: https://github.com/Shezmoin/Quotes.git

 ### Here are the steps taken to deploy the website:

 * Navigate to GitHub and log in.
-* Click on the profile image at the top right of the page, and select 'Your repositories'.
+* Click on the profile image at the top right of the page and select 'Your repositories'.
 * Select shezmoin/Quotes.
 * Locate and click on 'Settings'.
 * Click 'Pages' on the side navigation bar.